WojciechMigda/TCO-GatesBinaryToText/README.md

   cstring_score_test - tests correctness of double precision floating value [-1,1] to ascii conversion deque_test - tests "deque", or maybe rather single-linked list used to keep value-to-sorted-tuple-index associations

+THREADING:

+Created executable uses threads.
+It accepts -t option to pass number of threads to use.
+This limit, however, is used only during data loading and sorting stage.
+Subsequently, it will use 4 or 5 threads, the latter when the -s option is passed.
+By default, when -t is absent, number of threads will equal number of CPUs.